 East Side Charter School, the Leukemia Society, Mary Campbell Center, Christ Our King Church.
 The list of John’s beneficiaries is long.
-So the Easterseals event is timely, both in recognition of John and his wife Sharon’s exemplary, ongoing service to the state, but also because the needs are ever greater for the organization and those special and deserving souls they serve.
+So the Easterseals event is timely, both in recognition of John and his wife Sharon’s exemplary and ongoing service to the state, but also because the needs are ever greater for the organization and those special and deserving souls they serve.

-For more information on supporting Easterseals (and no, btw, that is not a typo: new one-word brand name) or attending the dinner, call (302) 221-2065 or go to http://www.easterseals.com/de/get-involved/events/2017-annual-dinner.html
+For more information on supporting Easterseals (and no, btw, that is not a typo: new one-word brand!) or attending the dinner, call (302) 221-2065 or go to http://www.easterseals.com/de/get-involved/events/2017-annual-dinner.html